 Hurricane Protection for Garage & Entry Doors

 “More than 90 percent of the time, the garage door is the first thing to go,” says Chapman-Henderson.
 Fortunately, it’s also one of the easiest parts of the house to strengthen against blow-in.
-The same is true of double entry doors: Without adequate reinforcing, they can potentially blow in or be pulled off.
+The same is true of double-entry doors: Without adequate reinforcing, they can potentially blow in or be pulled off.

-Removable bracing system
+Add a removable bracing system

 Beefed-up door hardware